NigelHiggs30/CycleGANInference/README.md

 - **AI-Driven Sorting**: Trains robots to sort recyclable materials with higher precision.
 - **Efficiency Improvement**: Aims to streamline recycling processes, reducing waste and improving material recovery rates.

+### Note
+This project specifically handles the example of milk jugs for demonstrating the CycleGAN model's capabilities.

 ## Getting Started

 ### Prerequisites